firecat53/keepmenu/README.rst

   can, for example, set the normal foreground and background colors to be the same to obscure the passphrase.

-.. warning:: If you choose to store your database password into config.ini, make sure to `chmod 600 config.ini`.
+..
+Warning:: If you choose to store your database password into config.ini, make sure to `chmod 600 config.ini`.
 This is not secure and I only added it as a convenience for testing.